demystifyfp/demystifyfp/content/clojure/marketplace-middleware/ranging-items-in-marketplaces.md

 #### Adding Generic Message Handler

-The `message-listener` function at the application boundary, creates the `oms-message` with the message received from IBM-MQ and pass it to the middleware to handle.
+The `message-listener` function at the application boundary creates the `oms-message` with the message received from IBM-MQ and pass it to the middleware to handle.
 This middleware's `handle` function also not implemented yet.
 So, let's add it as well.

 ```bash
 > touch src/wheel/middleware/core.clj
 ```

 The messages from OMS are XML encoded.
-So, the handler has to validate it against a [XML schema](https://en.wikipedia.org/wiki/XML_Schema_(W3C)).
-If it valid, then it has to be parsed to a clojure data structure (sequence of maps).
+So, the handler has to validate it against an [XML schema](https://en.wikipedia.org/wiki/XML_Schema_(W3C)).
+If it is valid, then it has to be parsed to a Clojure data structure (sequence of maps).

-This parsed data structure is also needs to be validated using clojure.spec to make sure that the message is a processable one.
+This parsed data structure is also needed to be validated using clojure.spec to make sure that the message is a processable one.
 If the validation fails in either one of this, we'll be returning the `parsing-failed` event.

 ```clojure
 (ns wheel.middleware.core